zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/workbook/flavors/ITPro/_index.md

 - _Linux VM Updates_ - This section provides several reports:

+   > **Note: Please note there are no updates available for the Azure Arc-enabled servers in Arcbox for IT Pros in this instance.**

   - _Types of Linux Updates_ - This donut chart shows the number of Windows Updates grouped by type.

    ![Update Linux Updates](./update_linux.png)